apel/rest/README.md

 3. Populate the following variables in `yaml/apel_rest_interface.env`
    ```
    DJANGO_SECRET_KEY: The Django server requires its own "secret".
+A typical secret key
+                      will be a 50 character long random sequence of alphanumeric
+                      and special characters.
+This secret will be used for JSON object
+                      signing and other cryptographic functions like creating CSRF keys.

    PROVIDERS_URL: Points to the JSON list of Resource Providers